Groundhog Day Sequel Announced in the Form of a VR Game: 'Like Father Like Son'

-For developer Tequila Works, this isn’t their first VR rodeo.
-The group was previously responsible for the VR mystery game ‘The Invisible Hours’, which released back in 2017.
+For developer Tequila Works, this isn't their first VR rodeo.
+The group was previously responsible for the VR mystery game 'The Invisible Hours', which released back in 2017.
 The Invisible Hours was unique in that it presented a story that unfolded all around the player, with them being forced to decide which parts to go listen to and inspect since it all happened simultaneously.
 “For this VR project, we wanted to go a step further by making the player an active, disruptive element in the story, giving them more narrative choices to have a key influence on the storyline,” Tequila Works states in the PlayStation Blog announcement post.
 “Not only will the player have a much stronger sense of physical interactivity, but a deeper emotional connection to the non-playable characters.”
-Not much is known about its gameplay yet, but it will feature multiple branching narratives that can be explored based around your choices.
+Not much is known about its gameplay yet, but it will feature multiple branching narratives that can be explored based on your choices.